riot/riot/doc/api/tags.md

 #### Reserved words

-Above method and property names are reserved words for Riot tags.
+The above method and property names are reserved words for Riot tags.
 Don't use any of following as your instance variable or method name: `opts`, `parent`, `root`, `update`, `on`, `one` and `trigger`.
 Local variables can be freely named.
 For example:

 ``` html
 <my-tag>